syedhamid98/SolaraMaintenanceGForm/README.md

 README

-How to use Solara Maintenance File
+How to use Solara Maintenance Checklist Script

 1. Download Python installer from https://www.python.org/downloads/